Hundreds of Jordanians seek PM resignation, protest tax plan

-AMMAN, Jordan (AP) — Hundreds of protesters have called on the Jordanian prime minister to resign over his tax policies and alleged failure to improve the country’s economy.
+AMMAN, Jordan (AP) — Hundreds of protesters have called on the Jordanian prime minister to resign over his tax policies and perceived failure to improve the country’s economy.

 Friday’s protests in Jordan’s capital of Amman came several months after Omar Razzaz’ predecessor was toppled in large-scale protests against a tax reform plan.
 Critics at the time said the reforms disproportionately hit the poor and middle class.